Introduction to Negative Float

 6. What strategies can businesses use to avoid negative float?

-Accelerate receivables by encouraging electronic payments.
+Speed up receivables by encouraging customers to use electronic payments.

 Align payment schedules with cash inflows using forecasting tools.